Regulation of platelet-rich plasma (PRP), platelet-rich fibrin (PRF) and conditioned serum

 This guidance should be used to determine whether a particular PRP, PRF or conditioned serum product is being manufactured and supplied for a therapeutic use, and, where it is, the level of TGA regulation that is applicable.

-It should be noted that the introduction of TGA's Biologicals Regulatory framework in 2011 and subsequent amendments to the regulation of certain human cell and tissue products have not had a significant impact on the regulation of these products.
+The introduction of TGA's Biologicals Regulatory framework in 2011 and subsequent amendments to the regulation of certain human cell and tissue products have not had a significant impact on the regulation of these products.

 The major differences between PRP, PRF and conditioned serum in their preparation from human blood are outlined below.
 Please note that the diagrams are representative only and individual protocols vary.